wilhelm-lab/oktoberfest/README.rst

    - `specialAas` = special amino acids for decoy generation; default = "KR"
    - `db` = "target", "decoy" or "concat"; default = "concat"

-An example of the config file can be found in `/oktoberfest/example_config.json`.
+Examples of minimal configurations can be found in `/oktoberfest/utils/example_configs.py`.

 Run a job
 ---------